niranjanleo/Bank-Marketing/README.md

 The objective of the project is doing Exploratory Data Analysis and Statistical Analysis on the given data.

-On Analysing this the Bank can chanelize the marketing strategies and target the high propensity customer through right channel.
+On Analysis Bank can channelize the marketing strategies and target the high propensity customer through right medium.

 The basic visual analysis and EDA was done in python where the distributions and relationships between different variables are studied.

-Then Statistial Analysis and tests such ANOVA, Chi-Square test, Tukey HDS were performed to get the underlying information of data.
+Then Statistical Analysis and tests such ANOVA, Chi-Square test, Tukey HDS were performed to get the underlying information of data.

 Any suggestions and discussions are most welcomed.